scaleoutsystems/fedn/docs/tutorial.rst

     python entrypoint.py validate ../model_update.npz ../validation.json --data_path ../data/mnist.npz

-Once everything works as expected you can start the federated network, upload the tar.gz compute package and the initial model.
+Once everything works as expected you can start the federated network, upload the .tgz compute package and the initial model.
 Finally connect a client to the network:

 .. code-block:: bash